emailaddresses/PHYS4150-2018/misc/markdown/submit_and_collect_homework.md

+# submit and collect homework

-*This instruction will use 0-square-root-of-complex-number (for demo only) fake homework for demonstration*
+Notice: *This instruction will use 0-square-root-of-complex-number (for demo only) fake homework for demonstration*

-# Before the due date
+## Before the due date

 1. go to course website to check the assignments / homeworks status
 2. select the homework
 3. read the homework instruction clearly